aspose-email-cloud/aspose-email-cloud-dotnet/docs/AiNameApi.md

 AiNameFormatted FormatParsed(AiNameParsedRequest request)
 ```

-Formats a person's parsed name in correct case and name order using options for formatting instructions
+Formats a person's parsed name in correct case and name order using options for formatting instructions.

 ### Return type